The day has come. The General Data Protection Regulation, or GDPR as it’s affectionately reported, is officially in effect.

 GDPR is a regulation adopted by the European Union that acts as a protection for consumers’ private information and applies only to individuals within the European Union.

-It has come into effect just months after Cambridge Analytica, a British political consulting firm, made headlines for mining the personal data of over 87 million users via Facebook, with the social media platform’s permission and knowledge.
+It has come into effect just months after Cambridge Analytica, a British political consulting firm, made headlines for mining the personal data of over 87 million users via Facebook, with the social media platform’s permission & knowledge.

 A whistleblower from the firm recently disclosed details into the size of the data collection, type of personal information collected and which politicians were buying this data to influence voter opinion.